-Pursuant to the requirements of the Securities Act of 1933, as amended, the Registrant has duly caused this Amendment No. 6 to the Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Englewood, State of Colorado, as of December 9, 1996.
+Pursuant to the requirements of the Securities Act of 1933, as amended, the Registrant has duly caused this Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Englewood, State of Colorado, as of September 19, 1996.

-By: /s/ J. ALLEN FEARS
+ECHOSTAR COMMUNICATIONS CORPORATION /s/ J. ALLEN FEARS